tyalt1/petal_stack_tutorial/README.md

 - The company that created Erlang boasts only 5.2 minutes of downtime a year in their systems running Erlang.
 - Whatsup was able to maintain 2 million TCP connections on a single server using 40% CPU of a server from 2012 using Erlang.
 [Source](https://blog.whatsapp.com/1-million-is-so-2011)
 - A developer rewrote an AWS microservice application in Elixir.
 The resulting application was faster and cost less to run in the cloud.
 [Source](https://medium.com/coryodaniel/from-erverless-to-elixir-48752db4d7bc)
-- Discord as many examples of using Elixir as thier primay language to scale to a large amount of users.
+- Discord has many examples of using Elixir as thier primay language to scale to a large amount of users.
 [Source](https://discord.com/blog/using-rust-to-scale-elixir-for-11-million-concurrent-users)

 ### Examples of productivity